 Day 5 – Medellin / Parque Arvi & Flight to Cartagena

-On the morning of your last day in Medellin you will get head up the cable car system of Medellin and into Parque Arvi.
-In order to do so you will head to the Acevedo station, the base of the first of two cable cars, which will take you all the way up above the city to the Santa Domingo station.
+In order to get to Parque Arvi you will head to the Acevedo station.
+This is where the base of the first of two cable cars is located, which will take you all the way up above the city to the Santa Domingo station.

 On this first car you will get amazing views of the entire city of Medellin to the north, west, and south.
 Once you get to the Santa Domingo station follow the signs to the Parque Arvi cable car.
 This cable car takes you even higher up the mountain and into the forest and eventually to the park itself.

 Depending on how much time you have in Arvi you can do a bunch of different things – everything from hiking, walking tours, ziplining and more.

 You will see it right away how different Cartagena is from the other two cities.
 While it will clearly be more touristy, it is also such a great city to walk around and enjoy.

 If you are into the nightlife scene then you will definitely find a place around the Old Town or Getsemani neighborhood that will suit your needs.

 Day 6 – Cartagena / Mud Volcano

-You can spend the next morning walking the old city, exploring all the twists and turns.
+You can spend the next morning strolling the old city, and exploring all the twists and turns.
 It really is a great place to just walk around and get lost in.

 Day 7 – Cartagena / Out at Sea